DeveloperAnshuman/Festive_Sales_EDA/README.md

 ---

 ## Conclusion
-*The analysis suggests that marketing campaigns should be heavily skewed toward female customers in the 26-35 age bracket living in Tier-1 cities.
+*  The analysis suggests that marketing campaigns should be heavily skewed toward female customers in the 26-35 age bracket living in Tier-1 cities.
 Focusing on high-demand categories like Food and Electronics during the peak festive week will likely yield the highest ROI.*
 ---

 ## 👤 Author

 **Anshuman**
 * **GitHub:** [@DeveloperAnshuman](https://github.com/DeveloperAnshuman)
-* **LinkedIn:** [Your Profile Link Here]